 - over 20, and a relative of the child, or

 If you have certain health conditions, or if you’ve been convicted of offences affecting the safety of a child, you may not be approved to adopt.

 How to apply

-The Ministry for Vulnerable Children, Oranga Tamariki, can tell you how NZ adoption works, and arrange for you to go to a group information meeting where you can find out more.
+Oranga Tamariki—Ministry for Children can tell you how NZ adoption works, and arrange for you to go to a group information meeting where you can find out more.

 Freephone: 0508 326 459

 You’ll need to fill in an adoption application form, and give: